vtmedina/aed1/leetcode/1405/readme.md

 # Vitor Teixeira Medina (M2)

-# 1763.
-Longest Nice Substring
+# 1405.
+Longest Happy String

-A string s is nice if, for every letter of the alphabet that s contains, it appears both in uppercase and lowercase.
-For example, "abABB" is nice because 'A' and 'a' appear, and 'B' and 'b' appear.
-However, "abA" is not because 'b' appears, but 'B' does not.
+A string s is called happy if it satisfies the following conditions:

+s only contains the letters 'a', 'b', and 'c'. s does not contain any of "aaa", "bbb", or "ccc" as a substring. s contains at most a occurrences of the letter 'a'. s contains at most b occurrences of the letter 'b'. s contains at most c occurrences of the letter 'c'.
-Given a string s, return the longest substring of s that is nice.
-If there are multiple, return the substring of the earliest occurrence.
-If there are none, return an empty string.
+Given three integers a, b, and c, return the longest possible happy string.
+If there are multiple longest happy strings, return any of them.
+If there is no such string, return the empty string "".

+A substring is a contiguous sequence of characters within a string.

 Example 1:

-Input: s = "YazaAay"
+Input: a = 1, b = 1, c = 7
-Output: "aAa"
+Output: "ccaccbcc"
-Explanation: "aAa" is a nice string because 'A/a' is the only letter of the alphabet in s, and both 'A' and 'a' appear.
-"aAa" is the longest nice substring.
+Explanation: "ccbccacc" would also be a correct answer.
 Example 2:

-Input: s = "Bb"
-Output: "Bb"
-Explanation: "Bb" is a nice string because both 'B' and 'b' appear.
-The whole string is a substring.
-Example 3:

-Input: s = "c"
+Input: a = 7, b = 1, c = 0
-Output: ""
+Output: "aabaa"
-Explanation: There are no nice substrings.
+Explanation: It is the only correct answer in this case.

 Constraints:
-1 <= s.length <= 100
+0 <= a, b, c <= 100
-s consists of uppercase and lowercase English letters.
+a + b + c > 0